YasaswiS/SpringBootCalculator/README.md

 ## Link to Calculator Application

-- Click [here](https://spring-boot-calculator.herokuapp.com/calculator) in order to access the Spring Boot Calculator Applicaiton.
+- Click [here](https://java-minilab.herokuapp.com/calculator) in order to access the Java mini labs.

-## Other Links

-- Click [here](https://github.com/AdityaS1426/SpringBootCalculator/issues) to access the Issues section of this repository.
-The Issues are organized by Class.
-Once clicked, each Class includes a purpose, descriptions, & links to important pieces of code.
-- Click [here](https://github.com/AdityaS1426/SpringBootCalculator/projects/1) to access the Scrum Board for this program, where a Back Log can be found, as well as the contributions that each team member made.